emberjs/website/source/blog/2019-03-02-update-on-module-unification-and-octane.md

 layout.
 While this structure has served us well, it also has several shortcomings.

+In the classic layout, files are grouped by type, not by name.
+Sometimes, this means that closely related files (like a component and its template) are separated from each other, and navigating between them can be frustrating.

-As mentioned above, related files (like a component and its template) being separated from each other can be frustrating.
-While we are planning to address this in Octane for components, there are other kinds of files that you might want to group together also.
-For example, you may want an Ember Data model and its serializer to be co-located in the same directory.
+Ideally, related files would be close to each other in the file system.
+For example, you may want an Ember Data model and its associated serializer to be co-located in the same directory.

 Early on, Ember CLI implemented an experimental "pods" layout that grouped files by name rather than by kind.
-So, for example, a `User` model and its serializer would be grouped together in `app/user/`, as `model.js` and `serializer.js` respectively.
+For example, a `User` model and its serializer would be grouped together in `app/user/`, as `model.js` and `serializer.js` respectively.